 In 1986, CRITTERS was riding the popularity of tiny monsters ranging from Joe Dante's GREMLINS (1984) and Charles Band's GHOULIES (1985).
 But CRITTERS was no mere rip off or wannabee and its popularity stakes its claim as one of the precursors to greater and lesser tiny monster movies like Stuart Gordon's DOLLS, Tina Hirsch's MUNCHIES (an exact cross between GREMLINS and CRITTERS), Tom Holland's CHILD'S PLAY, and more.
 Directed and co-wrote with Stephen Herek with co-writing by actor / writer Don Keith Opper and from a story by Domonic Muir (DECADENT EVIL, THE GINGERDEAD MAN, PETRIFIED), CRITTERS should be in the top ten of anybody's SciFi / Horror Thriller list.
 The wonderful creature designs were by the infamous Chiodo Brothers (KILLER KLOWNS FROM OUTER SPACE).

 CRITTERS is fun and funtastic, reminiscent of 1950 creature features but with a hip wit that rocks even now.
-When one of the bounty hunters, not knowing any better, shapes his face into that of a currently hot pop-star, the results are laugh out loud.
+When one of the alien bounty hunters, not knowing any better, shapes his face into that of a currently hot pop-star, the results are laugh out loud.
 A running joke is the townsfolk who see these alien bounty hunters and a citizen says,

 When the other bounty hunter can't decide on which face he wants, and starts replicating some of the faces of the local yokels, it gets even better.